-As for the AEC sector, medium and large players also find the digital twin technology extremely useful as it helps solve various industry-specific challenges, including cost optimization, safety, thorough planning, and more
+According to Forrester Research, 55% of global software technology decision-makers are already rolling out digital twins to speed up design and smooth out maintenance processes.
+As for the AEC sector, medium and large players also find the digital twin technology extremely useful as it helps solve various industry-specific challenges, including cost optimization, safety, thorough planning, and more.

-In this blog article, we reveal the essence of the digital twin technology in construction, provide real-world examples, and discuss future trends.
+In this blog article, I’ll walk you through the ins and outs of the digital twin technology in construction, share real-life examples, and dish on where it’s headed.
+Let’s get started!

 Within construction projects, digital twins are accurate virtual reproductions of real-world spaces, objects, buildings, and infrastructure facilities.
 These dynamic digital models empower construction teams to virtually explore and engage with the physical property during the initial design and planning phases, fostering a more interactive and efficient project development process.